BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 - I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
 Try closing it, and everything should work fine.

-- The macro does not consistently stop when the following keys are __quickly__ pressed: \["LButton", "RButton", "Enter", "Escape", "Backspace"\].
+- The macro does not consistently stop when the following keys are <ins>**quickly**</ins> pressed: \["LButton", "RButton", "Enter", "Escape", "Backspace"\].
 While this currently randomely works, the implementation is not optimized.
 I recommend holding any of these keys down for a full second for it to works every time.

 # Known Bugs (sorted by likelihood of fixing)